Codecademy/docs/content/python/concepts/built-in-functions/terms/repr/repr.md

 ---
-Title: '.repr()'
+Title: 'repr()'
-Description: 'Returns a printable string describing the object.'
+Description: 'Returns a printable string describing the object that is passed in.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'